jasperanders/Bachelorthesis/Thesis/md/thesis.md

 <!-- find source to proove its a problem
 As seen above, e-exams can be immensely more efficient in terms of logistics, compared to a paper-based exam.
 There are however still some shortcomings.
 First, consider the allocation of students to their respective test taking location.
 As different students take part in different exams this allocation grows ever more complex and requires lots of planning of a central authority. <!-- Look at software for proof  Making e-exams decentral allows for this process to be streamlined enourmously.

 Second, for supervision of exams human resources are needed.
 The <KIT> for example recommends two supervisors per location.
 E-exams can free up some of these resources.
-To do this we need to take earlier considerations about partial open book exams into account.
-As I layed out, Partial open book exams allow for tests that do not ask for supervision, making existing supervison obsolete.
+To do this we need to take earlier considerations about partial open-book exams into account.
+As I layed out, Partial open-book exams allow for tests that do not ask for supervision, making existing supervison obsolete.

 When talking about decentralizing e-exams I think it is important to say that the goal is not to force students to write their exams at home.
 There still can be space reserved for exams by the university.
 The managemant and supervision of these spaces just becomes magnitudes more easy.